greenelab/czi-seed-rfa/manuscript.md

-this, we will build on our recently developed quantification method for tagged-end data that accounts for reads mapping to multiple genomic loci in a principled and consistent way [@FPpU83vH] (PI Patro), and extend this into a production quality tool for scRNA-Seq preprocessing.
+this, we will build on our recently developed quantification method for tagged-end data that accounts for reads mapping to multiple genomic loci in a principled and consistent way [@FPpU83vH] (PI Patro), and extend this into a production quality tool for scRNA-seq preprocessing.
 Our tool will support: 1.
 Exploration of alternative models for Unique Molecular Identifier (UMI) resolution.
 2. Development of new approaches for quality control and filtering using the UMI-resolution graph.
 3. Creation of a compressed and indexible data structure for the UMI-resolution graph to enable direct access, query, and